CommonAccord/Site-Org/Doc/MassIT/MSA/Sec/Scope.md

 3.2.Ti=T&M Task Orders

 3.2.sec=Contractor will perform hourly Services up to the Not-ToExceed Price and deliver Project Works in accordance with the T&M Task Order.
-Unless expressly set forth in the T&M Task Order, Contractor’s performance under a T&M Task Order will not be subject to the following provisions of this Agreement: Section 2.4 (Scope Details, System Requirements and Project Phases), Section 8 (Delivery, Evaluation and Acceptance, Delays and Liquidated Damages), Section 12.6 (Holdback), Section 17.1 (Warranty Support Obligations), Section 18 (Improvements and New Technology), and other Sections of this Agreement that are expressly stated to apply only to FP Task Orders unless otherwise agreed by the parties.
+Unless expressly set forth in the T&M Task Order, Contractor's performance under a T&M Task Order will not be subject to the following provisions of this Agreement: Section 2.4 (Scope Details, System Requirements and Project Phases), Section 8 (Delivery, Evaluation and Acceptance, Delays and Liquidated Damages), Section 12.6 (Holdback), Section 17.1 (Warranty Support Obligations), Section 18 (Improvements and New Technology), and other Sections of this Agreement that are expressly stated to apply only to FP Task Orders unless otherwise agreed by the parties.

 3.3.Ti=Hybrid Task Orders